 7. Marvel at the massive Gateway of India (from USD 46.0)

 One of India’s iconic monuments Gateway of India is on the waterfront in South Mumbai, overlooking the Arabian Sea.
 Built in 1911 to commemorate the landing of King-Emperor George V and Queen-Empress Mary, it is today a popular gathering spot for locals.
 Walk around marvelling at the structure and enjoy sea views from the parapets around.
 You can go out to the sea on a ferry here, or even visit the famed Elephanta Caves that are a short ferry ride away.

 Private Mumbai Sightseeing Tour

 ‘Bollywood’ is the term given to India’s thriving Hindi movie industry that is centred in Mumbai.
 Bollywood movies have long-held fascination not only for Indians but also others who are taken in by its vibrant and energetic style.
-Get a close look at this colourful industry with a tour that will take you behind the scenes.
+Get a close look at this famous thing in Mumbai with a tour that will take you behind the scenes.
 While some tours focus on live shooting, others take you around key facilities.
 Consider taking the Viator guided tour of one of the major studios.